awslabs/service-workbench-on-aws-cn/docs/docs/installation_guide/installation/pre-installation/conf-settings.md

 domainName: host.domain.toplevel
 certificateArn: <ARN>
 ```
-**Note**: The current implementation assumes that DNS is handled elsewhere.
+* **Note**: The current implementation assumes that DNS is handled elsewhere.
 A future improvement will automatically handle creation of the cert and Route 53 entries.
-**Note**: This is an optional step during Service Workbench installation.
+* **Note**: This is an optional step during Service Workbench installation.
+For Beijing/Ningxia regions, `domainName` configuration is mandatory. please refer [China Regions Prerequisites](./china-prerequisites) to create ICP licensed domain.
+* **Note**: If DNS resolution is not managed in current aws account Route 53, please set `customDomainInR53` config as `false`.

 ### Namespace